-If you think you might have the condition (click here for the top ten signs you may have reactive hypoglycemia), you should read this before you make an appointment with your doctor.
+If you think you might have the condition and you’re looking for a reactive hypoglycemia diagnosis, read this before you make an appointment with your doctor.

 I knew my symptoms were reactive hypoglycemia before I went to the doctor.
-My ten-year-old son, Leo, has the condition, so it wasn’t difficult to figure out what might be causing my mental confusion, mood swings, heart palpitations, hand tremors, cold sweats and anxiety two hours after eating pizza.
-My doctor, however, had other ideas…
+My ten-year-old son, Leo, has the condition, so it wasn’t hard to figure out what might be causing my mental confusion, mood swings, heart palpitations, hand tremors, cold sweats and anxiety two hours after eating pizza.
+My doctor, however, had other ideas.

-I wouldn’t have made an appointment with my physician if I hadn’t been concerned that, considering both Leo and I had the same disorder, that we might have an underlying condition.
+I wouldn’t have made an appointment with my physician if I hadn’t been worried that, considering both Leo and I had the same disorder, we might have an underlying condition.
 A missing liver enzyme perhaps, or some other hereditary disorder.

-My idea was that if the doctor could pinpoint a cause, he might be able to solve Leo and my problem with a simple supplement or the like, instead of a restrictive diet.
+My idea was that if the doctor could find a cause and give me a reactive hypoglycemia diagnosis, he might be able to solve our problem with a simple supplement or something.
+I was very naive back then.

-I specifically chose an Internal Medicine doctor from my health plan, thinking that an “expert” in puzzling, chronic problems would be my best choice (an internal medicine doctor is sometimes called “the doctor’s doctor” because of their expertise in pinpointing conditions with a myriad of symptoms).
+I chose an Internal Medicine doctor from my health plan, thinking that an “expert” in puzzling, chronic problems would be my best choice for a reactive hypoglycemia diagnosis.
+An internal medicine doctor is sometimes called “the doctor’s doctor” because of their expertise in pinpointing conditions with a myriad of symptoms.

-The doctor, I’ll call him Dr. Brown, listened as I explained that my son and I had the same symptoms, that I had monitored my blood sugar and it appeared I might have reactive hypoglycemia.
+The doctor, I’ll call him Dr. Brown, listened as I explained that my son and I had the same symptoms.
+I told him I had monitored my blood sugar and it appeared I might have reactive hypoglycemia.
 I also told him about how my son had been diagnosed by his pediatrician.
 I asked him if I should be concerned about any hereditary disorders.

 He did a quick physical examination and asked me if I felt stressed.
 Puzzled, I noticed that my hands were sweaty.
 “My hands sweat when my blood sugar dips” I said.